|||||||||||||||||

 Renuka Lake, located in the Sirmaur district, holds the distinction of being the largest natural lake in Himachal Pradesh.
 Shaped like a reclining woman, the lake is named after the goddess Renuka, mother of Lord Parashurama, and is deeply intertwined with Hindu mythology.

 According to legend, Sage Jamadagni, in a fit of anger, ordered his son Parashurama to behead his mother Renuka.
-Upon realizing his mistake, the remorseful sage created this lake in her memory, giving it the shape of a sleeping woman.
+Upon realising his mistake, the remorseful sage created this lake in her memory, giving it the shape of a sleeping woman.
 The lake’s distinctive outline is clearly visible from surrounding viewpoints.

 Spread over an area of 672 hectares and reaching depths of 13 meters, Renuka Lake supports rich biodiversity.
 The lake and surrounding reserve forest have been declared a wildlife sanctuary that protects:

-- Various deer species including sambhar and barking deer
+• Various deer species, including sambhar and barking deer

-- Leopards and jungle cats
+• Leopards and jungle cats

-- Over 250 species of birds
+• Over 250 species of birds

 The annual Renuka Fair held in November during Kartik Ekadashi draws thousands of pilgrims and tourists.
 The week-long celebration features religious ceremonies, cultural performances, and a traditional market.